gaehlerm/SoftwareEngineering/README.md

 some_old_C_style_library(foo.get());
 ```

-This prevents you from having to deal with old-school pointers until the very end.
+This prevents you from having to deal with old-school pointers until the very end where you call the other API.

 ### Pass by Reference

 In order for an object to be mutable, it can be passed by pointer or by reference.
 Passing by pointer is outdated.
 Objects should always be passed by reference.
 Passing an object by reference means that you essentially pass the object itself, allowing it to be modified.
 If the object is passed by const reference, it cannot be modified.
 Passing by const reference is done very frequently.
 Passing an object by value creates a copy of the object and requires a significant amount of memory.

-Passing an object by reference or by const reference is an important distinction.
-Passing an object by const reference means that it will not be altered by the function call.
-In fact, the compiler will lock this object, and it won't be possible to change it.

 At the same time, this is also one point for criticism as passing by const reference should have been the default.
 The compiler won't complain if you forget to use `const`, even though you should have used it.
 It would be much safer to use the programming language if `const` were the default property, and you had to specify an argument as `non_const`.
-This would cause a compiler error if you changed this argument.
+This would cause a compiler error if you changed the corresponding variable.
 This is done in Rust, one of the more modern programming languages.

 ### Classes

 C++ was one of the first mainstream programming languages to support classes, inheritance, and more.
 Probably, it became so widespread because most things worked out pretty well, except for some details about multiple inheritance [https://www.geeksforgeeks.org/multiple-inheritance-in-c/].
 But as I advised you not to use inheritance, you don't have to worry about such details.

 There is one thing, however, that was done better in other languages, such as Java.
-In Java, defining an interface is actually called this way, while in C++ or Python one must define an "abstract base class" (although in Python it is not necessary).
-This is the only type of inheritance that I recommend using.
+In Java, defining an interface is actually called this way, while in C++ or Python one must define an "abstract base class" (although in Python it is not necessary to use them).
+Interface inheritance is the only type of inheritance that I recommend using.
 Remember when I say you shouldn't use inheritance: the entire concept of abstract base classes should be named differently and is not impacted by this rule.
 It is fine to use inheritance with abstract base classes or interfaces.

 ### Structs